About- France for mobiles | About- France for desktops | Paris | The regions of France |

 International high-speed train, running between London and

-France has long been a country with a surprising level of tolerance of extremism.
-For
+nations, France has long been a country with a surprising

-virtually a third of all votes cast went to an extremist candidate in
+virtually a third of all votes cast went to an extremist candidate, on

-Almost 20% of votes went to the extreme right-wing Front National
+Almost 20% of votes went to the Front National

 or ex-FN candidates, and 13.81% was split among four trotskyist or